otseven/OT7/README.md

 DESCRIPTION: OT7 is an implementation of the one-time pad encryption method.
 It's a portable command line tool that works on many operating systems.

-Encryption is needed to protect intellectual property held on data storage devices and when traveling on the internet.
+Encryption is needed to protect property held on data storage devices and when traveling on the internet.

 OT7 produces an encrypted file that remains secret when sent over unsecure channels.